Opinion polling on the Karol Nawrocki presidency: Welfare for Ukrainian refugees

-Other legislative proposal-related polls
+Other legislative proposal and referendums-related polls

-A SW Research poll for Rzeczpospolita conducted on 26–27 August 2025 found that if an energy price freeze period extension failed to pass before its expiration, 31.8% would blame Nawrocki for energy price rises, 31.6% would blame Tusk's government and 26.8% would blame both.
+An SW Research poll for Rzeczpospolita conducted on 26–27 August 2025 found that if an energy price freeze period extension failed to pass before its expiration, 31.8% would blame Nawrocki for energy price rises, 31.6% would blame Tusk's government and 26.8% would blame both.

+An IBRiS poll for Radio ZET conducted on 8–9 May 2026 regarding Nawrocki's proposed climate policy referendum found that 39.2% found the referendum question an important matter, and 53.8% found it instead an element of a political game.

+An SW Research poll for Rzeczpospolita conducted on 28–29 July 2026 found that 36.0% of Poles found Nawrocki responsible for high gas prices due to blocking a gas windfall tax, while 23.9% thought otherwise.

+An SW Research poll for Rzeczpospolita conducted on 8–9 September 2026 found that 51.8% of Poles wanted the President and government to come to a compromise project for cryptocurrency regulation, 15.6% wanted Nawrocki to agree to the government project and 14.1% wanted the government to submit to Nawrocki's project.

 Judicial affairs

-A SW Research poll for Onet conducted on 4–5 November 2025 found that 45.9% of respondents belived that the president should have the right to pardon, and 35.9% believed otherwise.
+An SW Research poll for Onet conducted on 4–5 November 2025 found that 45.9% of respondents believed that the president should have the right to pardon, and 35.9% believed otherwise.
+In an UCE Research poll for Onet conducted on 4–6 February 2026 asking the same question, 57.4% of Poles believed that the president of Poland should have the right to pardon, whereas 26.0% believed otherwise.

 An Ariadna poll for Wirtualna Polska conducted on 13–14 November 2025 found that 39% of Poles believed that the president has a deciding role in the process of judicial nominations, whereas 36% believed otherwise.

+A United Surveys poll for Wirtualna Polska conducted on 14–16 November 2025 found that 84.6% of Poles believed that Nawrocki and prime Minister Donald Tusk should seek an agreement in the matter of judicial reforms as soon as possible, whereas 5.6% believed otherwise.
+A similar poll by SW Research for Rzeczpospolita conducted on 24–25 February 2026 found that 70.9% of respondents believed that Nawrocki, the government and the opposition should find a compromise solution to the judicial crisis in Poland, with 7.3% disagreeing.